ravinpatel/IOC-Container/README.md

 # IOC-Container
-A simple Typescript inversion of control (IOC) container.
+A simple inversion of control (IOC) container.
 TypeScript based lightweight annotation-based dependency injection container.

 ## How to install
 You can install this package using NPM: